Dark Sky alternatives for Android weather watchers

 By the way, if you want to get your weather info directly from the NOAA, you can go to the site (weather.gov), enter your zip code to get your local forecast, and then save the mobile page to your home screen (by tapping the three “More” dots in the upper-right corner of your browser and then selecting “Add to Home screen”).

-Price: Free with ads. $1.99 version removes ads and allow more than three saved locations.
+Price: Free with ads. $1.99 version removes ads and allows more than three saved locations.

 Permissions: storage, location, photos / media / files, others (receive data from internet, full network access, prevent device from sleeping, view network connections control vibration, run at startup)